Slovenian Beehives and Lessons in Harmonious Living

 May 20 is World Bee Day, a celebration proclaimed into being by the U.N. in December of 2017, thanks to the dedicated efforts of bee-loving Slovenians, who lobbied for three years for this recognition of the humble pollinators.

-Beekeeping occupies a special place in Slovenia's economy as one of its oldest traditional crafts.
+Beekeeping occupies a special place in Slovenia's economy as one of its oldest traditional crafts, and Slovenian Beehives have become celebrated as an art form, too.
 In fact, before Slovenia became an independent country in 1918, it was considered a part of Austria and called "Carniola" after the indigenous Carniolan bee.
 Slovenia's beekeeping culture was the focus of my travels there, and I discovered that apiculture is a blend of art, science and philosophy.

 On a sunny spring morning, I made my way on a winding country road in northern Slovenia.
 Cresting a hill, I spotted a colorful Hobbit-sized hut perched on a field.
 A young man emerged, giving me a friendly wave.
 I’d found my destination and date with the Honey King of Selo village, Blaz Ambrozic.

 I had come to this hamlet near the Austrian border to visit Blaž’s apiary, a freestanding house of Slovenian beehives.
 The apiary is located on a farm that has been in Blaz’s family since the 18th century and is named Kralov, which means “by the king.”